naveedn/japp-stack/README.md

-# JAPP-stack
+# JAPP stack

+ - **J**upyter Notebook
+ - **A**pache Airflow
+ - **P**andas
+ - **P**ostgres

 The Rapid Prototyping stack for data science projects.
-This repo contains a docker-compose for a connected & pre-configured cluster containing:
- - Jupyter Notebook
- - Apache Airflow
- - Pandas
- - Postgres
+This repo is meant for anyone in the data community that just want to analyze **D A T A**, not spend their day setting up ETL pipelines.

+## Benefits
+- Effortless setup.
+Just download docker and go
+- Realtime Feedback.
+Any changes you make, you see the output immediately
+- Battle-tested.
+No fancy, bleeding edge tech.
+Just the good stuff, so you can focus on your idea.
+- Encapsulated by design.
+All the data you ingest, analyze, and generate can be saved to git so you can collaborate with peers

-## Installation:
+## Getting-Started:
  - Install [Docker](https://docs.docker.com/get-docker/)
  - `git clone` the repo
- - `docker pull` to get the docker images installed locally
+ - `docker pull` to get the docker images installed locally.
+If you don't have a dockerhub account, you can [do these steps instead](#how-to-build-locally).
  - `docker-compose up` to launch the docker stack

  ...
 And you're ready to go!